microsoft/onnxruntime/BUILD.md

 ---

 ### MKLDNN and MKLML
-See more information on MKL-DNN and MKL-ML [here](./docs/execution_providers/MKL-DNN-ExecutionProvider.md).
+See more information on DNNL and MKL-ML [here](./docs/execution_providers/DNNL-ExecutionProvider.md).

 #### Build Instructions
 ##### Linux
-MKL-DNN: `./build.sh --use_mkldnn`
+DNNL: `./build.sh --use_dnnl`

-MKL-DNN built with dependency on MKL small libraries: `./build.sh --use_mkldnn --use_mklml`
+DNNL built with dependency on MKL small libraries: `./build.sh --use_dnnl --use_mklml`

 ---